typelevel/fs2/docs/guide.md

 FS2 guarantees _once and only once_ semantics for resource cleanup actions introduced by the `Stream.bracket` function.

-For the full set of operations primitive operations on `Stream`, see the [`Streams` trait](../core/src/main/scala/fs2/Streams.scala), which the [`Stream` companion object](../core/src/main/scala/fs2/Stream.scala) implements.
-There are only 11 primitive operations, and we've already seen most of them above!
-Note that for clarity, the primitives in `Streams` are defined in a `trait` as standalone functions, but for convenience these same functions are exposed with infix syntax on the `Stream` type.
-So `Stream.onError(s)(h)` may be invoked as `s.onError(h)`, and so on.

 ### Exercises

 Implement `repeat`, which repeats a stream indefinitely, `drain`, which strips all output from a stream, `eval_`, which runs an effect and ignores its output, and `attempt`, which catches any errors produced by a stream: